michael8rown/ansible/README.md

 `1_pre_install.sh` does some of the usual housekeeping I perform before beginning, such as checking internet connection and running `timedatectl`.
 Checking internet is actually unncessary because, if you didn't have an internet connection, you would not have been able to install `git` above.

-You are also instructed to format the disk using `cfdisk /dev/disk`, and you are given a recommended sturcture.
+You are also instructed to format the disk using `cfdisk /dev/disk`, and you are given a recommended structure.
 The pattern I always use is

 * an EFI boot device at `/dev/vda1`
 * a root device at `/dev/vda2`
-* and a swap device `/dev/vda3`
+* and a swap device at `/dev/vda3`

 ### Step 2: Base Installation